myndshft/nemgo/docs/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `nem-go-sdk` for local development.
+Here's how to set up `nemgo` for local development.

-1. Fork the `nem-go-sdk` repo on GitHub.
+1. Fork the `nemgo` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/nem-go-sdk.git
+    $ git clone git@github.com:your_name_here/nemgo.git

 3. Create a branch for local development::